apigee-labs/rapier/README.md

 ### Query Paths

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
 What if I want to include URLs in my API that allow the user to quickly locate a particular resource without navigating the web of resources from the root to find it?
-In Rapier, those sorts of URLs are called `Query URLs` and they are declared using `Query Paths`.
+In Rapier, those sorts of URLs are called `Query URLs` - clients are expected to understand their format and compose them.
+`Query URLs` are defined in Rapier using `Query Paths`.
-A `Query Path` describes a pre-defined path though the web of resources for quickly locating resources.
+A `Query Path` describes a pre-defined path though the web of resources for quickly locating resources without having to retrieve all the resources along the path.
 Each `Query Path` implies a URI or [URI Template](https://tools.ietf.org/html/rfc6570) that is part of the API.
 The following example should make this clearer.

 ```yaml